 The Story in One Chart

 Doug has a special knack for pulling together all the relevant information.
 His charts save more than a thousand words!
-Read his entire post where he adds analysis grounded in data and several more charts providing long-term perspective.
+Read the entire post for several more charts providing long-term perspective, including the size and frequency of drawdowns.

 Each week I break down events into good and bad.
 Often there is an “ugly” and on rare occasion something very positive.
 My working definition of “good” has two components.
 The news must be market friendly and better than expectations.
 I avoid using my personal preferences in evaluating news – and you should, too!